JoshOrndorff/recipes/text/basic-pow.md

 information about the current babe slot.

-In this recipe we will avoid those practical complexities by using the [Minimal Sha3 Proof of Work](./sha3-pow-consensus.md) consensus engine, which is truly isolated from fro mthe runtime.
-This node works with most of the recipes' runtimes, and has the super runtime isntalled by default.
+In this recipe we will avoid those practical complexities by using the [Minimal Sha3 Proof of Work](./sha3-pow-consensus.md) consensus engine, which is truly isolated from the runtime.
+This node works with most of the recipes' runtimes, and has the super runtime installed by default.

 ## The Substrate Service